xopto/pyxopto/docs/source/mcml/source.rst

     * :py:mod:`xopto.mcml.mcsource.fiber.UniformFiberLut` implements a fiber
        source that follows a measured or nonparametric angular emission.
     * :py:mod:`xopto.mcml.mcsource.fiber.LambertianFiber` implements a fiber
-      source that emits like a Lambertian surface within the NA.
+      source that emits like a Lambertian surface within the NA of the core.

-* :py:mod:`xopto.mcml.mcsource.fiberni` module implements the same sources as the :py:mod:`xopto.mcml.mcsource.fiber` module but assuming a normal incidence.
+* :py:mod:`xopto.mcml.mcsource.fiberni` module implements the same sources as the :py:mod:`xopto.mcml.mcsource.fiber` module but for a normal source incidence.

 * :py:mod:`xopto.mcml.mcsource.rectangular` module implements the following sources:

     * :py:mod:`xopto.mcml.mcsource.rectangular.UniformRectangular` implements
-      a rectangular source that emits uniformly within the NA from each point of the surface.
+      a rectangular source that emits uniformly within the NA from each point of the source surface.
     * :py:mod:`xopto.mcml.mcsource.rectangular.UniformRectangularLut` implements
-      a rectangular source that follows a measured or nonparametric angular emission.
+      a rectangular source that follows a measured or nonparametric angular emission characteristics.
     * :py:mod:`xopto.mcml.mcsource.rectangular.LambertianRectangular` implements
-      a rectangular source that emits like a Lambertian surface within the NA.
+      a rectangular source that emits like a Lambertian surface within the NA of the source.

 All sources have a position attribute that defines the position of the geometrical center of the source.
-This position is used as a reference point for terminating the photon packet that leave the simulation radius that is set through the :py:attr:`xopto.mcml.mc.Mc.rmax` property.
+This position is used as a reference point for terminating photon packets that leave the simulation radius set through the :py:attr:`xopto.mcml.mc.Mc.rmax` property.

 Note that the refractive index of the source (not all the sources implement